NinadAmane/YouTube_Video_Summarizer/README.md

 4. **Setup Environment Variable:**
    Create a .env file and add your Gemini API key:
    GOOGLE_API_KEY=your_gemini_api_key
+   FFmpeg (must be installed and added to PATH): https://ffmpeg.org/download.html
 5. **RUN THE APP**

    streamlit run app.py